nvpinkham/Dysautonomia/README.md

 # Dysautonomia
-R code used in "Gut microbiome dysbiosis drives metabolic dysfunction in Familial dysautonomia"
+The content of this GitHub entry was used in the manuscript, "Gut microbiome dysbiosis drives metabolic dysfunction in Familial dysautonomia"

-Each sample's meta data is found in the "data" folder alongside metabolite and OTU tables Raw sequencing data is avilible at under bioproject PRJNA785599 https://www.ncbi.nlm.nih.gov/bioproject/?term=PRJNA785599

-R folder contains the custom R
+1) The "R" folder contains the custom scripts for analyzing human and mouse experiments

-Man folder contains function documentation
+2) The "man" folder contains function documentation

+3) The "data" folder contains metadata along with normalized metabolite abundances and 16S rRNA sequencing OTU tables

-The scripts for creating each figure are in the associated folders
+4) Folders labeled "Figure_" contain R scripts for generating each figure shown in the main manuscript.
+Run script in the parent directory.
  - these scripts are supposed to be run in their parent directory (same directory as this document)

+Raw sequencing data is available under bioproject PRJNA785599 https://www.ncbi.nlm.nih.gov/bioproject/?term=PRJNA785599 Raw metabolomic data is available MetaboLights accession TBD

 ### System requirements
 This analysis was done with macOS version 12.4
 R version 4.1.0

-MetaboAnalyst was not easily compiled on our system so we used individual R scripts from the package.
-Available here https://github.com/xia-lab/MetaboAnalystR
+MetaboAnalyst is not easily compiled on current macOS so individual R scripts from this package were used for certain processes.
+These are available at https://github.com/xia-lab/MetaboAnalystR

 if you are having trouble with the MetaboAnalyst scripts we have noticed that the R package cairo is often the cause.
 It is not needed for any of the functions from MetaboAnalyst we utilized so the lines in MetaboAnalyst's "generl_data_utils" that call cairo can be deleted to get around this problem.